cicavey/gherkin/README.md

 # gherkin
 Simplified TMK for the Gherkin.
-Backlight disabled.
+Backlight removed completely.

+Based on work from https://github.com/di0ib/tmk_keyboard